Man pleads not guilty in fatal Expressway shooting, Dorchester murder

 The body of 24-year-old Michaela Gingras, of Manchester, New Hampshire, was later found shot to death in Holloman’s Santuit Street home.
 Police say she suffered a gunshot to the head.
 Evidence suggests that Gingras was a passenger in the Jeep when Holloman shot Stevens, according to investigators.

-Boston police officer Monicka Stinson, who had a romantic relationship with Holloman, was charged with misleading investigators.
+Boston police officer Monicka Stinson, who had a romantic relationship with Holloman and is the mother of his child, was charged with misleading investigators.
 Prosecutors allege Stinson was present at Holloman’s home on the night Gingras was killed and that she later denied having contact with him after the murders.

 “It’s a sad day for us.
 We have no place for that type of behavior,” Evans said.
 “It’s very troubling to me.”